JINTAEHUN94/JINTAEHUN94/README.md

 - 🔭 I’m in between jobs.

 - 🌱 I’m currently learning
-     Some communication skills, analytical skills, distribution management
+-Some communication skills, analytical skills, distribution management

 - 💬 Ask me about
-     I'm not a developer, but I created a GitHub profile out of thirst for a new study.
+-I'm not a developer, but I created a GitHub profile out of thirst for a new study.